All API HubAll API Hub

 3. Find the "Sorting Priority Settings" section at the bottom of the page.

-Tip: You can also find the "Settings → Sorting Priority Settings" entry description in the user documentation.
-This page provides a detailed explanation of this feature.
+Tip: You may also see "Settings → Sorting Priority Settings" mentioned in the user documentation; this page provides a detailed explanation of this feature.

-The table below corresponds to SortingCriteriaType in the code, which will be displayed as more user-friendly Chinese text in the UI:
+The table below corresponds to SortingCriteriaType in the code, and will be displayed with more user-friendly descriptions in the UI:

 • Pinned Priority (pinnedPriority)

-• Description: All pinned accounts will be prioritized at the top of the list, and sorted by their pinned order.
+• Description: All pinned accounts will be prioritized at the very top of the list, and ordered by their pinned sequence.

 • Suitable for placing frequently used or important sites at the top.